DoubleHo05/Convenience-Store/README.md

     ```bash
     docker compose up -d
     ```
-3. Folder `extracted` will be created and CSV files which contains data from database are put there.
+3. Folder `extracted` will be created in the root directory and CSV files which contains data from database are put there.